Damiasroca/Bot_Menorca_EESS/README.md

 # Bot_Menorca_EESS
-Telegram bot for displaying updated prices of the different petrol stations
+Telegram bot for displaying updated prices of the different petrol stations.
+Python and MySQL